 One final thing to mention: You can easily insert Onshape’s Simultaneous Bill of Materials into the drawing with the “Insert BOM” command.

 Interested in learning more?
-Join us for a webinar this Thursday on the new Simultaneous Bill of Materials functionality!
+Listen to our webinar on the new Simultaneous Bill of Materials functionality!